 Is there anything else you’d like our readers to know about you or your books?

-Great!
-Thanks so much for the interview, and I will share your current blog tour and giveaway.
-Best wishes on your new series.
+Thanks so much for the interview, Sarah.
+I’ve shared your blog tour below.
+Best wishes on your new release and your forthcoming books.

 1st in Series

 Paperback: 218 pages

 Meet 28-year-old celebrity blogger Coco Cline, who has started her own social media consulting company in her hometown of Central Shores, Delaware.
 Her new clients, Peter and Olivia Chen, are ten days away from the grand opening of their specialty consignment shop when Coco finds their store clerk Stacy dead behind the register.

 Worried that a cloud of suspicion will ruin their chances of a successful business launch, the Chens ask Coco to work alongside the inexperienced, small-town police force to speed up the investigation.
 Using her celebrity status and social media savviness, Coco realizes Stacy’s seemingly ordinary life was all an act.
 Following a trail of cryptic online posts and muddied gossip, Coco and her friends discover Stacy’s questionable relationships just might be the reason for her untimely demise.

 Sarah E. Burr grew up in the small town of Appleton, Maine and now lives outside New York City.
 Since she was seven, Sarah has wanted to be Nancy Drew, but she wasn’t stumbling across any mysteries in corporate America.
 Deciding it was time to follow her dreams, Sarah left her career in healthcare information technology three years ago and started writing mysteries of her own.
 The Trending Topic Mysteries is her first traditionally published series.
 Sarah also writes the Court of Mystery series.